sashastadler/crunge-notes/Notes/Characters/NPCs/Yewande Vesta.md

 Yewande talking about the beast:

-> Once she escaped [arcadia], "it" demanded blood and death.
+> Once she escaped [[Arcadia]], "it" demanded blood and death.
 Floated alone for days in the ocean, unable to move.
 Doesn't remember much.
 She can stave "it" off with animals and beasts, but it slowly chips away and "erodes her mind" if she does not feed it.
 Mind does not feel clear unless she drinks human/people's blood.

 By birth - a priestess; by trade - a paladin.